Ojai Valley School

 Ojai Valley School is a co-educational independent boarding school in the Ojai Valley near the city of Ojai, California, United States.
-The school was founded in 1911 and offers pre-kindergarten through twelfth grade education.
+The school was founded in 1912 and offers pre-kindergarten through twelfth grade education.

 The motto of the school is Integer Vitae ("wholeness of life" or "symmetry of life").

-Ojai Valley School was one of the first boarding schools in the western United States to establish English as a Second Language (ESL) programs for all ability levels.

 Campus and facilities

 The school is located on two campuses in the Ojai Valley.
 The Lower Campus, located near downtown Ojai, enrolls day and resident students in grades pre-kindergarten to eight.
-The facilities include a performing arts center, dormitories, a library, an art studio, a woodshop, a technology center, athletic fields, a swimming pool, and stables for the equestrian program.
+The facilities include a performing arts center, dormitories, a library, an art studio, a woodshop, a technology center, athletic fields, a swimming pool, two fields totaling half an acre, and stables for the equestrian program.